OOPSpam/help/content/wordpress/hooks/_index.en.md

 keywords: ["hook" , "filter", "action"]
 ---

-You can overwrite spam filtering in the OOPSpam WordPress plugin using the `oopspam_check_for_spam` filter.
+You can overwrite spam filtering in the OOPSpam WordPress plugin using the `oopspam_check_for_spam` filter and return a score based on your own logic.

+In some cases where you can use it:

+- Allow and block certain IPs
+- Allow and block certain emails
+- Block based on some keywords
+- and more.

 In your theme's `functions.php` page or anywhere else, add the following code:

 ```php
 add_filter('oopspam_check_for_spam', 'mycustom_spam_check', 10, 3);
 function mycustom_spam_check($message, $ip, $email) {
     // Your custom logic
     // Return 0 for ham/not spam or 6 for spam.
     return 6;
 }